This head-to-head matchup shows the Hadar vs Norn in a side-by-side comparison of features, specs and more.

 Length / Beam Ratio

 Gross tonnage (GT) has nothing to do with weight, instead it is a measurement that includes all the interior spaces of a yacht, from the main living areas to storage rooms.
-As yachts go, Flying Fox and Norn are notably different in size, comparing overall length and GT.
-Flying Fox, in fact, has just shy of three times as much usable space as Norn.
+As yachts go, Hadar and Norn are notably different in size, comparing overall length and GT.
+Hadar, in fact, has just shy of three times as much usable space as Norn.
 The difference is more than 275 shipping containers of volume.
 This is where the YB100 comes in: YachtBuyer's answer to ranking the world's most sizeable yachts.
-Flying Fox's standing in the YB100 is 19th, reflecting a two-spot improvement from her placement in the Top 100 by length.
-Elsewhere, Norn sits 71st within the YB100, outranking her standing in the Top 100 by 21 places.
+Hadar secures the 20th spot in the YB100 rankings according to GT, which is a place higher than her standing in the Top 100 based on length.
+Elsewhere, Norn sits 79th within the YB100, outranking her standing in the Top 100 by 19 places.

 * Based on estimated data.